*The T&C's may from time to time change, see clause 1.iv), in which case the terms and conditions on the website prevail.

 14. Providers Responsibilities;

-(b) The Provider will not be responsible, whether in contract, tort (including negligence or breach of statutory duty), misrepresentation, and restitution or otherwise for any of the following (even if the Provider knew or should have known there was a possibility the User could suffer or incur such loss or damage):
+(b) The Provider will not be responsible, whether in contract, tort (including negligence or breach of statutory duty), misrepresentation, and restitution or otherwise for any of the following in consequence of its use of the providers software products (even if the Provider knew or should have known there was a possibility that the User could suffer or incur such loss or damage):

 Loss of profit;